MohitSharma7256/Encryption-and-Decryption-Tool-using-Python/README.md

 Encryption/Decryption Key: mohit@123

 📸 Screenshots
-You can add screenshots of the GUI here after uploading them in the repo.
+You can see screenshots of the GUI in the repo code key.png.

 ⚠️ Disclaimer
 This app uses Base64 for educational purposes, which is not secure for real-world cryptography.
 For actual secure applications, use libraries like cryptography or PyCrypto.